Information for Prospective Students

 Request letters from people who can provide a detailed assessment of your capability to engage in graduate studies/research, i.e., those who have had ample opportunity to observe you in studies/work.
 Since we are a research-oriented graduate program, we look for evidence of research ability in these letters.
 Ideally, you should request letters from your most recent academic program and perhaps one letter from your most recent work experience (if applicable to your research skills).

-Ideally, the letters should be no more than 2 years old.
+Ideally, the letters should be no more than two years old.
 We will not categorically disregard older letters, but recent letters and letters from people who can directly attest to your research abilities will be given greater consideration.

 What types of financial assistance are available?